New Line Cinema: From founding to 1984

-A Nightmare on Elm Street
+1980s: Beginning success with A Nightmare on Elm Street

-A Nightmare on Elm Street was produced and released by New Line in 1984.
-The resulting franchise was New Line's first commercially successful series, leading the company to be nicknamed "The House that Freddy Built".
+A Nightmare on Elm Street was produced and released by New Line Cinema in 1984.
+The resulting franchise was New Line Cinema's first commercially successful series, leading the company to be nicknamed "The House that Freddy Built".
 The film was made on a budget of $1.8 million and grossed over $57 million.
 A year later, A Nightmare on Elm Street 2: Freddy's Revenge was released, and grossed $3.3 million in its first three days of release and over $30 million at the US box office.
 In 1986, the company went public, and held 1,613,000 shares of common stock.
-That year, New Line revamped their distribution network planned to release 12 films a year, aiming at five-to-seven in-house productions, and three to five acquisitions made for the studio.

-On July 30, 1986, the studio had inked an agreement with Embassy Communications whereas Embassy would distribute five titles from the New Line catalog onto off-net syndication, which was destined for a spot on Embassy IV & V. The following year, on June 10, 1987, New Line Cinema had inked an agreement with Universal Pay Television, to receive 11 pictures under the agreement for pay television, and the pact provides significant minimum degrees in excess of $10 million, and line up licensing deals to the companies offered to Universal, such as HBO/Cinemax and Showtime/The Movie Channel.
-In the late 1980s, it set up a new international division, New Line International, to be headed by Andrew Milner, who will come in 1987 to the MIFED screens by its debut.
+With the success of the Elm Street franchise, New Line Cinema made moves to expand their business.
+This included a revamping of their distribution network, the sale of their films into broadcast syndication and pay-television (via Embassy Communications and Universal Pay Television, respectively), and the creation of an international distribution arm.

 The third film in the series, A Nightmare on Elm Street 3: Dream Warriors, was released in 1987, the studio's first national release, and opened at number one, grossing $8.9 million for the weekend, a record for an independent film at the time, and went on to gross almost $45 million at the US box office.
 A further six films have been made.
 The first six grossed $500 million worldwide and the next three $250 million, for a total of $750 million.

-Teenage Mutant Ninja Turtles
+Teenage Mutant Ninja Turtles and expansion (1990–1994)

 In 1990, Lynne became president and chief operating officer, with Shaye as chairman and chief executive officer.
-The same year, New Line released Teenage Mutant Ninja Turtles which became the highest-grossing independent film of all-time with a gross of $135 million in the United States and Canada, until it was surpassed by The Blair Witch Project (1999).
+The same year, New Line Cinema released Teenage Mutant Ninja Turtles which became the highest-grossing independent film of all-time with a gross of $135 million in the United States and Canada, until it was surpassed by The Blair Witch Project (1999).
 It was followed by a sequel, Teenage Mutant Ninja Turtles II: The Secret of the Ooze (1991) which was the second highest-grossing with a gross of $78 million in the United States and Canada.
 A third, Teenage Mutant Ninja Turtles III followed in 1993.